Log-Aesthetic Curves: Similarity Geometry, Integrable Discretization and Variational Principles: Abstract

 \section{Abstract}

-In this paper, we consider a class of plane curves called log-aesthetic curves and their generalization which is used in CAGD.
-We consider these curves in the context of similarity geometry and characterize them in terms of a ``stationary'' integrable flow on plane curves which is governed by the Burgers equation.
+In this paper, we consider a class of plane curves called log-aesthetic curves and their generalization which are used in computer aided geometric design.
+We consider these curves in the framework of the similarity geometry and characterize them as invariant curves under the integrable flow on plane curves which is governed by the Burgers equation.
 We propose a variational principle for these curves, leading to the stationary Burgers equation as the Euler-Lagrange equation.
-As an application of the formalism developed here, we propose a discretization of both the curves and the associated variational principle which preserves the underlying integrable structure.
-We finally present an algorithm for the generation of discrete log-aesthetic curves for given ${\rm G}^1$ data.
-The computation time to generate discrete log-aesthetic curves is much shorter than that for numerical discretizations of log-aesthetic curves due to the avoidance of fine numerical integration to calculate their shapes.
-Instead, only coarse summation is required.
+As an application of the formulation developed here, we propose a discretization of these curves and the associated variational principle which preserves the underlying integrable structure.
+We finally present algorithms for the generation of discrete log-aesthetic curves for given ${\rm G}^1$ data based on the similarity geometry.
+Our method is able to generate $S$-shaped discrete curves with an inflection as well as $C$-shaped curves according to the boundary condition.
+The resulting discrete curves are regarded as self-adaptive discretization and thus high-quality even with a small number of points.